 Pro Tip: If your booking engine has a waitlist feature like Xola, Rezdy, Bookeo, or Peek, consider incorporating that call-to-action option into your ads.
 That way a sold-out tour isn’t necessarily a dead end.
 The platform will email those on the waitlist when a spot opens up.

 Sometimes something as small as a reminder that the weather is looking beautiful for an outdoor activity is just enough to convince your fans/audience that this is the weekend to go out and give your experience a try.

 This goes both ways.
-Let’s imagine that there’s rain in the forecast the next 7 days.
-While that’s not ideal, doing your adventure in the rain may have it’s advantages.
+Let’s imagine that there’s rain in the forecast for the next 7 days.
+While that’s not ideal, doing your adventure in the rain may have its advantages.
 For example, here’s an ad for Highlands Aerial Park that talks about some of the advantages of ziplining in the rain.

 While we don’t expect rainy-weather ads to convert as well as sunny-weather ads, which is more likely to convince someone to buy: this ad, or someone’s assumptions about what zipping in the rain would be like?

 Pro Tip: Fully automate your weather ads and unlock other opportunities to leverage the weather by using a tool like weatherads.io.
 Weatherads will enable you to queue up ad campaigns based on any weather scenario you can dream up—current or forecasted.

 Here’s an example where we’re doing this for 360 Chicago.
 We know that high visibility and sunny weather lead to amazing sunsets from the observation deck.
 We’re using weatherads.io to automate the delivery of these ads based on high visibility and sunny forecasts.
 (The third example is a fun one where we’re targeting local photographers when the weather is looking moody.)